 However, it doesn’t mean that retiring to Australia is impossible now if you don’t have any eligible relatives to sponsor you.

-Here is a list of visas available under Investor Visa category:
+Here is a list of visas available under the Investor Visa category:

 For those business people who plan to establish, develop and manage an Australian business.
 Applicants must be nominated by a state or territory.